-Services margins may also decline if we are required to defer services revenues in connection with an engagement.
+Services margins may also decline if we are required to defer services revenue in connection with an engagement.
 This may happen for a number of reasons, including if there is a specific product deliverable associated with a broader services engagement.
 In these situations, we would defer only the direct costs associated with the engagement.
 Deferring all revenue but only direct costs will reduce margins.
-In fiscal year 2017, for example, we deferred a significant amount of revenue and direct costs associated with one project, which reduced margins and reported services revenues during fiscal year 2017.
+In fiscal year 2017, for example, we deferred a significant amount of revenue and direct costs associated with one project, which reduced margins and reported services revenue during fiscal year 2017, and increased margins and services revenue during fiscal year 2018 when certain amounts of this deferred revenue were recognized.